Twins vs. Royals Player Props Betting Odds

-Player props are listed for Joey Gallo and Vinnie Pasquantino, among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Friday at 4:10 PM ET.
+Player props can be found for Joey Gallo and Vinnie Pasquantino, among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!